 Strips are cut at a specific width and sewn together.
 They are sewn into a strip of tubes with the seam allowances facing out.
 The tube is then cut into the necessary widths and opened with a seam ripper at the specified seams.
 After all of the blocks are finished, precise placement can form all different kinds of overall patterns.
 Triangles, diamonds, waves, hearts and flames are just a few of the common designs that be created.

-If you’re ready to try quilting bargello, there are plenty of beautiful bargello quilt patterns available right here on Craftsy!
-Here are 4 fun ones to get you started:
+If you're ready to try quilting bargello, there are plenty of beautiful bargello quilt patterns and kits to get you started:

 Dig deep into your stash and pull out all your flame-colored fabrics for this eye-catching quilt.
 The rows of flames alternate — don't they look like they are dancing?